-Chair of the Board; Cert Business (RMIT); Grad.
+Chair of the Board:

+Cert Business (RMIT); Grad.
 Dip.
 Management (USQ)

-Joining the Board in 2011, Mick has 30 years experience in business and management, and is currently the Regional CEO for a large global logistics company.
+Joining the Board in 2011, Mick has 30 years experience in business the Regional CEO for a large global logistics company.
 He is a Fellow of the Australian Institute of Management, Member of the Company Directors Institute, Fellow of the Customs Brokers Council of Aust and Member of the Australian Institute of Export.
 Mick is also a director of Tabor College Victoria, and a Director of Business for Millennium Development.
 He also serves on the Board of Baptist World Aid Australia Ltd.